brodsolutions/bigcommerce-nodejs-base-app/readme.md

 Copy the .env-sample to .env

-Replace the Client_ID & Client_Secret based on the App created from
+Replace the Client_ID & Client_Secret from your newly created BigCommerce App by clicking "view Client ID".

-Set the Callback_URL to the ngrok url and append /auth
+Set the Callback_URL to {url}/auth .

 ## Routes